ellioseven/field-notes/clean-architecture/index.md

 ---

 - Goal: Minimise human resources to build and maintain the system
+- Good architecture makes the system easy to understand, easy to develop, easy to maintain, and easy to deploy
 - Measure: Effort required to meet customer needs
 - Signs of bad architecture:
   - Simple things are hard